pachterlab/gget/docs/src/alphafold.md

 Amino acid sequence (str), list of sequences (for multimers), or path to FASTA file.

 **Optional arguments**
+`-mr` `--multimer_recycles`
+The multimer model will continue recycling until the predictions stop changing, up to the limit set here.
+Default: 3.
+For higher accuracy, at the potential cost of longer inference times, set this to 20.

 `-o` `--out`
 Path to folder to save prediction results in (str).
 Default: "./[date_time]_gget_alphafold_prediction".

 **Flags**
+`-mfm` `--multimer_for_monomer`
+Use multimer model for a monomer.

 `-r` `--relax`
 AMBER relax the best model.